 Salt to taste (luna)

-Soak rice and blackgram for about 4 hours.
+Soak rice and blackgram together for about 4 hours.
 Use only the skinless blackgram for the purpose.
 Wash the same thoroughly and then grind into a thick batter.
 It need not be a very fine paste.
 Grind leaving a little coarseness in the rice.
 Whip well.
-Leave the batter for fermenting for about eight hours.
+Leave the batter for fermentation for about eight hours.
 Add salt and mix well.
 Now to prepare the stuffing, place a frying pan on medium flame.
-Put the scrubbed coconut, cottage chheese and jaggery.
+Put the scrubbed coconut, cottage cheese and jaggery.
 Stir and fry the same till it becomes a little dry.
 Then add powdered cardamom and blackpepper.
 Mix well and keep aside.
-Now to prepare the pitha take one whole green turmeric leaf (If the leaf is of bigger size you may trim it).
+Now to prepare the pitha,take one whole green turmeric leaf (If the leaf is of bigger size you may trim it).
 Put a little batter on the leaf and flatten the same.
-Then put the required quantity of stuffing on the batter and fold the turmeric leaf lengthwise in such a way that the stuffing gets sandwitched in between two layers of batter.
+Then put the required quantity of stuffing on the batter and fold the turmeric leaf lengthwise in such a way that the stuffing gets sandwiched in between two layers of batter.
 Tie a thread around the folded leaf to keep it secured.
 Now we are going to steam it in the traditional way.
 It is similar to the way we steam idli.
-But the round shaped moulds found inthe idli stands won't do.
-Because our pitha is long shaped.
-So if you are using an idli stand instead of using the round shaped moulds make suitable modifications.
-Other wise to follow an age-old Oriya method take a wide mouthed pot.
-Fill it upto half with water.
+But the round shaped moulds found in the idli makers may not fit.
+Because our Pitha is long shaped.
+So if you are using an idli maker please make suitable modifications.
+Other wise to follow an age-old Odia method take a wide mouthed pot.
+Fill it up to half with water.
 Then tie a muslin cloth tightly around its mouth.
 Carefully place the tied leaf containing stuffed batter on the cloth.
 Cover it with a concave shaped lid.
 Steam it till done and fork comes out clean.
-This way go on steaming pithas one after another.
+This way go on steaming Pithas one after another.
 The delicate aroma of turmric leaf is a special feature of the pitha.
 In case of non-availability of green turmetic leaf, you could also alternatively use plantain leaf.
 But in that case the aroma of turmeric leaf would be missing.
-Enduri pitha is a special delicacy of the Prathamastami festival.
-This has been a part of the traditional Oriya festivities.
-There is a striking similaity of the pitha with patholi, a popular dish of Kerala.
-It is surprising how this recipe found common acceptance in two different remote culinary cultures centuries back.